Scientists Strive to Make LEDs Even BETTER!

 Brgoch’s project will begin to ascertain how a material's structure changes when light is absorbed and its temperature increases.

 Thereafter, it will address ways of minimising the changes, either by the modification and optimisation of existing materials or via the formulation of totally new ones.

 It’s great to know that, despite the massive improvements to LED lighting technology that have occurred recently, research is still being carried out which seeks to make it even better.

-The increasing use of LED lighting in UK homes has recently been linked to a significant reduction in the demand for energy, so improvements to the technology’s efficiency can only be good news for the environment and for consumers’ pockets.
+The increasing use of LED lighting in UK homes has recently been linked to a significant reduction in the demand for energy.
+Improvements to the technology’s efficiency can only be good news for the environment and for consumers’ pockets.

-Hopefully, as the technology continues to improve, more and more people will be convinced that switching over to LED light sources for their homes is the best thing for them…and for the planet.
+Hopefully, as the technology continues to improve, more and more people will be convinced to switch!
+We believe that switching over to LED light sources is the best thing for them…AND for the planet.

 We hope you’ve enjoyed reading this blog, and we’d love to read your comments.